lukasz-wiecaszek/gr-gnss-gnuradio-3.10/README.md

 - pvt
   - Takes ECEF position and associated pseudorange from N satellies (at least 4 required) and produces user/receiver ECEF position.
 Velocity and time to be added in the future.
+- pvt_satellite
+  - Takes ephemeris and clock data from specific satellite and produces ECEF satellite position, ECEF satellite velocity and time at which that position and velocity were calculated.
 - rft
   - Reference frames transformations.
 At this moment this block can transform Earth Centered Earth Fixed coordinates into Geographical Coordinate System (latitude, longitude and altitude)